Sara-abdullah/Starbucks-Capstone-Challenge/README.md

 BOGO offers have are more popular as higher completing offers counts and follows Discount offer so you might Starbucks might want to send focus on sending offers of these types.
 Males have more offers to complete, so Starbucks may want to send more offers to them.
 The elderly age category has a higher count in completing offers so Starbucks might want to send more offers to them.

-# Results
-The main findings of the code can be found at the post available here https://medium.com/@sarahalkohadir/starbucks-capstone-challenge-e4d3209e4fb3

 # Licensing, Authors, Acknowledgements
 Must give credit to Udacity for the data.
 You can find the Licensing for the data and other descriptive information at the Udacity.